The Rosetta Foundation: European launch

-The European launch occurred at the AGIS '09 conference in Limerick, Ireland, from 21–23 September 2009.
-The president of the University of Limerick, Don Barry, announced the launch of the Rosetta Foundation on 21 September 2009 during his welcoming address to the AGIS '09 delegates.
-AGIS, Action for Global Information Sharing, provided an opportunity for volunteer translators, localization specialists, and NGOs to come together to learn, network and celebrate their work.
+The European launch occurred at the AGIS '09 conference in Limerick, Ireland, from 21 to 23 September 2009.
+The president of the University of Limerick, Don Barry, announced the launch of The Rosetta Foundation on 21 September 2009, during his welcoming address to the AGIS '09 delegates.
+AGIS, Action for Global Information Sharing, provided an opportunity for volunteers, localization specialists, and NGOs to come together.

 North American launch

 The North American launch took place at the Localization World conference in Santa Clara, California, on 20 October 2009.
-This pre-conference workshop provided an overview of the organizational structure, the aims and objectives, and the strategic plan of the Rosetta Foundation.
-Participants were introduced to the Foundation’s translation and localization technology platform, GlobalSight.
+This pre-conference workshop provided an overview of the organizational structure and the strategic plan of The Rosetta Foundation.
+Participants were introduced to the foundation's translation and localization technology platform, GlobalSight.

 International No Language Barrier Day

-In 2012, The Rosetta Foundation declared 19 April the international "No Language Barrier Day."
-The day is meant to raise international awareness that it is not languages that represent barriers but rather access to translation services that is the barrier preventing communities from accessing and sharing information across languages.
-The annual celebration of this day aims to raise awareness about and grow global community translation efforts.
-One example is the BBB Volunteer Interpretation Service, which helps communication in Korea, and Interpreters Without Borders from Babel verse.
+In 2012, The Rosetta Foundation declared 19 April the international "No Language Barrier Day", meant to raise awareness that access to translation services is an information barrier.
+The BBB Volunteer Interpretation Service helps communication in Korea, and Interpreters Without Borders from Babel verse.